2019 Texas DWI Deferred Adjudication Bill.

-However, you must still complete probation.
-This means you:
+Equally important, you must still complete probation.
+This means you will have to do the following:

-If you do all this, then the judge will dismiss your case.
-This also allows you ask a judge to seal your record.
-We will talk about this option below.
+Once you do all this, then the court will dismiss your case.
+From there you maybe able to seal your record.
+We will talk more about this last option below.

-Who qualifies for DWI Deferred Adjudication in Texas?
+Who is eligible for DWI Deferred Adjudication in Texas?

 First-time DWI drivers with low BAC tests and no criminal history will qualify for this option.
 Notably, your BAC test must be between .08 and .14.
 Consequently, if your BAC is .15 or more, then you will not qualify for this relief.
 In addition, if you have a CDL or a CDL permit, then you do not qualify.
-Finally, if you had a child in the car of if someone is hurt or killed, then you will not qualify either.
+Finally, there is a child in the car or if someone is hurt or killed, then you will not qualify either.

-If I complete DWI Deferred Adjudication, will it show up on my background check?
+If I complete DWI Deferred Adjudication, can I get my DWI record sealed?

 How do I seal my criminal records after I complete DWI Deferred Adjudication in Bexar County, Texas?